 Mourvèdre is also a key component in some of the world's greatest rosés, most notably in Bandol, and we have used it as the base of our Dianthus rosé each year since 2012.

 Wines made from Mourvèdre are intensely colored, rich and velvety with aromas of red fruit, chocolate/mocha, mint, leather, earth and game.
 They tend to be high in mid-palate tannin, and are well-suited to aging, although they are also often more approachable when young than the more overtly-tannic Grenache or Syrah.

-In middle-age (anywhere from two to five years after bottling) Mourvèdre-heavy wines often close down and become tight and unyielding.
+In middle-age (anywhere from four to eight years after bottling) Mourvèdre-heavy wines often close down and become tight and unyielding.
 This closed period can last for as little as a year, or in extraordinary vintages as long as five years.
-When the wines reopen, the meaty flavors present in youth resolve into aromas of forest floor, leather and truffles.
+When the wines reopen, the meaty flavors present in youth are complemented with aromas of forest floor, leather and truffles.
 The more intense a Mourvèdre-based wine is, the longer it stays open at the beginning, the longer it stays closed, and the longer it will drink well after it reopens.